MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

     - task: PublishBuildArtifacts@1
       displayName: 'publish artifacts'

 Those two tasks are to publish our application (package it), and make it available in our Artifact folder.
 To learn more about the type of command available and see example have a look the excellent documentation at: https://docs.microsoft.com/azure/devops/pipelines/languages/dotnet-core.
 Once you are done, save and commit (and push if it was local).

-From the left menubar, click on e the *Pipelines*,  select *Release*, and client the *New Release* blue button.
+From the left menubar, click on the *Pipelines*,  select *Release*, and client the *New Release* blue button.
 Select the template that matches your application.
 For this lab *Azure App Service deployment* is the one we need.

 ![New Release, select a template][NewRelease_step1]

-The next thing to will be to rename the environment for something else than *Stage 1*, I named mine "to Azure" but it could be **dev**, **prod** or anything that make sense for you.
+The next thing to will be to rename the environment to something other than *Stage 1*, I named mine "to Azure" but it could be **dev**, **prod** or anything that make sense for you.
 Click on the *Add an Artifact* button.

 ![Release Pipeline][ReleasePipeline]

-You will now specify to the pipeline where to pick the artifacts it will deploy.
+You will now specify the pipeline from which to pick the artifacts it will deploy.
 In this case, we want the "output" of our latest build.
-And I renamed the Source alias as **Drop**.
+Here I also renamed the Source alias as **Drop**.

 To get our continuous deployment (CD) we need to enable that trigger by clicking on the little lightning bolt and enabled it.